LDAV/woocommerce-pdf-italian-add-on/readme.txt

 Steps to install this plugin.

-Be sure you're running WooCommerce 2.0+ and (optional) WooCommerce PDF Invoices & Packing Slips
+Be sure you're running WooCommerce 2.0+ and (optional) PDF Invoices & Packing Slips for WooCommerce

 1. In the downloaded zip file, there is a folder with name 'woocommerce-pdf-invoices-italian-add-on'
 1. Upload the 'woocommerce-pdf-italian-add-on' folder to the '/wp-content/plugins/' directory